Sri Aurobindo International School, Hyderabad: Prefectorial system

+Founder

+The school was founded Prof. V. Madhusudhan Reddy (1925 – 1996).
+In December 1964, sanctioned and blessed by The Mother, Prof. Reddy established The Institute of Human Study in Hyderabad.

 Facilities

 The total area of the school is 15000 sq. m.
 The school has two blocks: the Primary school block, and the High school block.
 Together these also house the following: the principal's and vice-principal's offices, staff room, assembly courtyard and classrooms, as well as laboratories for computer science and the natural sciences.

 Extracurricular Activities

-Students have vast options of extracurricular activities to choose from, such as music (vocal and instrumental), dance, theatre, arts, craft, home science, fashion designing, pottery, and various languages, including German, French and Sanskrit.
+Students have options of extracurricular activities to choose from, such as music (vocal and instrumental), dance, theatre, arts, craft, home science, fashion designing, pottery, and various languages, including German, French and Sanskrit.
 Basketball, chess, swimming, tennis, karate, and badminton are offered as after-school activities.

 The school has a basketball team actively takes part in ICSE meets and other interschool competitions.